johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-11-29-yargs-statically-typed-builder-commands/index.md

 You can see we have a command called `simple-command` that has a single option called `myOption` in the `builder`.
 However, if we look at the `handler` function, we can see that `myOption` is of type `unknown`.
 This is because Yargs does not know the shape of the arguments that will be passed to the handler.

 This is the problem we need to solve.
-Inside the handler, we want to have strongly typed access to the options defined in the builder.
+Inside the handler, we want to have statically typed access to the options defined in the builder.

 ## Statically typing command builders